 Lastly, the rod cells in our eyes are responsible for black and white vision.
 They are the heavy-hitters when it comes to vision in low light conditions.
 The rods in our eyes achieve this great night vision through several mechanisms:

 - Like cones, rod cells contain rhodopsin, the chemical that is highly sensitive to light.
 In fact, rod cells rely more heavily on rhodopsin than cone cells, leading each single rod cell to be about 100 to 1000 times as sensitive as a single cone cell once fully adapted.

 - There are far more rods on the retina (100 million) than there are cones (5 million).

 - Several rods all connect to the same output signal (the same interneuron).
 This fact allows lower levels of light to be detected at the cost of image resolution.

 - Rods respond slowly to light (they collect light over long time periods).
 This slow response means that lower levels of light can be detected at the cost of sensing rapid changes in time.

-Cone cells take several hours to become completely dark adapted.
+Rod cells take several hours to become completely dark adapted.
 Expert naked-eye astronomers know this fact well.
 They will give their eyes several hours to adapt instead of a few minutes in order to maximize their vision of the dim stars.
 In summary, upon exposure to darkness, our pupils dilate in a matter of seconds, our cones adapt in 10 minutes, and our rods adapt completely after several hours.